 Book a thirty-minute virtual art interpretation and introduce your students to a local artist’s work.
 Follow the visit with our KWAG in Focus activity sheets and art-making projects inspired by the artwork.

-Thirty-minute art interpretations are available for both remote and in-school classes to go in-depth with three of our KWAG in Focus artworks: Ralph Conner's Village Street, Amanda Rhodenizer's Casual Frontier and Monica Tap's Road to Lily Dale I. Our virtual visits are adaptable for grades K-12.
+Thirty-minute art interpretations are available for both remote and in-school classes to go in-depth with four of our KWAG in Focus artworks: Deanna Bowen's 1911 Anti Creek-Negro Petition, Ralph Conner's Village Street, Amanda Rhodenizer's Casual Frontier and Monica Tap's Road to Lily Dale I. Our virtual visits are adaptable for grades K-12.

-Contact our Education Coordinator, Stephanie Clinton, at firstname.lastname@example.org for more information and booking.
+Contact our Sarah Bennett at firstname.lastname@example.org for more information and booking.

 Ralph Conner: Village Street (Primary/Junior/Intermediate)